Ann-M-R/Bike-sharing/README.md

 # Bike Share Prediction
-This project predicts bike rental usage based on weather and environmental conditions using machine learning.
-Various models, including Logistic Regression, Decision Tree, Random Forest, and XGBoost, were trained and evaluated.
-XGBoost was selected as the best model based on its performance.
-The final model is served through a Flask API and containerized using Docker for easy deployment.
-Additionally, the application is deployed on AWS Elastic Beanstalk for scalable and managed hosting.
+This project predicts bike rental usage using machine learning by analyzing a variety of factors such as weather conditions, temporal features (hour, day, month, year), and other attributes like holiday status and seasonality.
+Multiple models, including Linear Regression, Decision Tree, Random Forest, and XGBoost, were trained and evaluated to determine the most accurate predictor.
+XGBoost was selected as the best-performing model.
+The final model is served through a Flask API, containerized with Docker for seamless deployment, and hosted on AWS Elastic Beanstalk for scalable and managed deployment.

 ---